okinawabob/um/ifsm300.md

 |   | #28 What-If Analysis  | #28 More with PivotTables
 |   |  | #28 What-If Analysis

-__MacOS users notice:__ MS Excel for Mac does not allow the creation of pivot charts, so just examine the tutorials on this topic.
+**MacOS users notice:** MS Excel for Mac does not allow the creation of pivot charts, so just examine the tutorials on this topic.
 Assignment 1 does not require pivot charts, but if you are Windows user then you may experiment with the concept.

-#### Tutorials for Microsoft Excel 2016 by Kennesaw State University
+#### Tutorial Guides for Microsoft Excel 2016 by KSU

 | Windows  |  MacOS
 | ---|---